Yuzuruuu/SmartBooks/README.md

 # SmartBooks
-This is my first java development software project
+This is my first java development software project for the IB diploma